 Benchmark canopy, shrub and groundcover densities (see Section 2.1.4) using a mosaic of canopy clusters and dense shrub and groundcover revegetation.
-Canopy gaps should not exceed 50 m between clusters, to ensure facilitation of safe wildlife movement through the ultimate corridor network.
-The ultimate form of the Outer VRZ will be an open forest or woodland with dense grass and shrub understorey.
+Canopy gaps should not exceed 50 m between clusters.
+The ultimate form of the Outer VRZ will be a forested wetland in alignment with Section 2.1.4.

 Plate 2.
-Grass-shrub open forest target condition example
+VRZ target condition example

-559 ANAMBAH ROAD, GOSFORTH
+381 ANAMBAH ROAD, ANAMBAH

-FIGURE 3: PLANT COMMUNITY TYPES & VEGETATION ZONES
+FIGURE 3: VEGETATION MANAGEMENT AREAS